 However, for those readers who are so young as to have never seen those old-style CRT monitors (except during a field trip to the local computer museum), it may be difficult to imagine that display devices were ever anything but slim, and instead could consume a sizable portion of one's physical desk space — and even some of the airspace behind one's desk, for the gargantuan monitors of old.
 Such readers should imagine a traditional television sitting on the desk, rendering a multi-color image on the screen using three fast-moving electron guns to activate the screen's pixels, each of which comprises phosphor for showing red, green, and blue.
 Even this analogy, not too far in the future, will be meaningless to children who grew up with flat-panel TVs.

-Before digging into some of the details of flat-panel monitors, we should clarify a point of terminology: The phrase "flat-panel monitor" is not synonymous with "flat screen", which is a term used to describe CRT monitors that have a completely flat glass screen — or even slightly concave — thereby eliminating most of the glare commonly found with the older convex screens.
+Before digging into some of the details of flat-panel monitors, I should clarify a point of terminology: The phrase "flat-panel monitor" is not synonymous with "flat screen", which is a term used to describe CRT monitors that have a completely flat glass screen — or even slightly concave — thereby eliminating most of the glare commonly found with the older convex screens.

 Flat, Not Fat